Trismegiste/ZeroKelvin/README.md

-# GlassPrison
+# ZeroKelvin

-Yet another object serializer except this one can deal with cyclic references
+Yet another object serializer except this one can deal with recursion

 ## What

 It is an object serializer/unserializer.
 There are many, but this one can :
  * deal with internal php object
- * deal with infinite recursion
+ * deal with recursion (I mean a pointer to an object, embedded in another place)
  * private properties of a parent class

 ## How

 Based on php serialization.
-These two magic functions serialize and unserialize are the only one that could come up with recursion AND hidden properties declared as private in a parent class. var_export and var_dump cannot deal with recursion and using reflection to introspect parent classes of an object would be a pain in the ass.
+These two magic functions serialize() and unserialize() are the only one that could come up with recursion AND hidden properties declared as private in a parent class. var_export() does not export SplObjectStorage, var_dump() cannot deal with recursion and using reflection to recursively introspect parent class of an object is a pain in the ass.

 So I came up with this lib.

 ## Why

-I dunno LOL.
-No seriously, it was a foolish attempt to make a magical ODM for MongoDb but I think it is unwise to use it for that purpose :
+It was a foolish attempt to make a magical ODM for MongoDb but I think it is unwise to use it for that purpose :
  * there is too much noise in objects
  * this is damn slow
  * no real error handling if objects would be updated in database